 "Hey, while I am now free, I also don't want to pay

-import tariffs to the North, and likewise, also
+import tariffs to the North,

 want to secede from the Union."